npsables/postgres-backup-s3/README.md

 # Introduction
-This project provides Docker images to periodically back up a PostgreSQL database to AWS S3, and to restore from the backup as needed.
+This fork provides Docker images to periodically back up a PostgreSQL database contains images to AWS S3, and to restore from the backup as needed.

 # Usage
 ## Backup